Mukulyadav2004/GSoC-proposal/proposal.md

 With no external distractions, I am confident in my ability to contribute meaningfully, collaborate effectively with mentors and the community, and ensure steady progress.
 I am committed to maintaining a high standard of work and delivering quality results within the expected timelines.

+## Mentors
+- Evaluating mentor name and email: TOBY DYLAN HOCKING, toby.hocking@r-project.org
+- Co-mentor name(s) and email(s): JOSHUA WU, joshuawu2004@gmail.com

+**Have you been in touch with the mentors?
+When and how?**

+Yes, I have been in touch with my mentor, Joshua Wu, even before I began contributing.
+I reached out to him via email, seeking his guidance.
+His valuable advice greatly helped me get started with this package.

+### CODING PLANS AND METHODS
 ## Making data.table Even Better

 ### About my project